micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

 Our knowledge graph will use a format to store triples,  RDF, RDFa, Turtle, or JSON-LD.
 There are a number of methods used for this purpose.

-Embedding this Knowledge Graph in HTML, so RDFa or JSON-LD could be used is the longterm goal.
+Embedding this Knowledge Graph in HTML, so RDFa or JSON-LD could be used is the long-term goal.

 # NLP Work
 ### (In Depth Description of Selected Process):